 The Fund offers investors various sub-funds ("umbrella structure") that invest in accordance with the investment policy described in this Sales Prospectus.
 The specific features of each sub-fund are defined in this Sales Prospectus, which will be updated each time a new sub-fund is launched.

 Unit classes

-Not all the types of unit class described below have to be offered at all times.
-Information on the unit classes available can be obtained from the administrative agent or at www.ubs.com/funds.
+Various unit classes may be offered for each sub-fund.
+Information on which unit classes are available for which sub-funds can be obtained from the administrative agent or at www.ubs.com/funds.